 Mochi and her baby bottle

 Let's sweeten up your Monday with an update from Mochi.
-The bear cub has doubled in size in the last month and now weighs 4 kilograms!
+The bear cub has doubled in size in the last month and now weighs 8.8 pounds!
 Baby bears grow fast!
-Enjoy watching her drink from her bottle.
+Enjoy watching her drink from her bottle above.

 Learning to climb and play!

-Little Mochi is already 3.8 kg.
+Little Mochi is already 8.3 lbs.
 The little cub loves to eat and she goes crazy when the team feeds her!
 Now that vegetables are being introduced into her diet, she is even happier about feeding time.
-She is learning how to climb on a small climbing frame, and also has a small pool to smash around in, for a cub who has been through so much, the team are extremely impressed with her development!
-Mochi also received her first vaccinations, with 2 following soon.
+She is learning how to climb on a small climbing frame and also has a small pool to smash around in.
+For a cub who has been through so much, the team is extremely impressed with her development!
+Mochi also received her first vaccinations, with 2 more following soon.

 Mochi is gaining weight

-Mochi is doing really well, her weight is now 2.8 kg!
-The team are looking into building a special temporary area outside area, located just in front of the veterinary office so that she can be monitored but get to spend some time outside.
+Mochi is doing really well and her weight is now 6.2 lbs!
+The team is looking into building a special temporary area outside, located just in front of the veterinary office so that she can be monitored but get to spend some time outdoors too.
 At the moment, as she is too small and young to receive any vaccinations, it's not possible for her to go into any of the other enclosures.
 If all goes to plan, we hope for Mochi to have some fresh air in the coming weeks!

 Mochi is rescued

-A bear expert team of FOUR PAWS Viet rushed to Son La province to take over the bear cub.
-Mochi arrives the same day at BEAR SANCTUARY Ninh Binh for quarantine care.
+The FOUR PAWS Vietnam bear team rushed to Son La province to begin care for the bear cub.
+Mochi arrives the same day at our BEAR SANCTUARY Ninh Binh for quarantine care.

 Bear cub needs help

-: FOUR PAWS Viet was called by local cooperation partner and the Vietnamese authorities and asked for urgent rescue/help for a bear cub that was illegally trafficked near the border to Laos – bear cub Mochi.
+FOUR PAWS Vietnam was called by a local cooperation partner and the Vietnamese authorities and asked for urgent rescue/help for a bear cub that was illegally trafficked near the border to Laos – bear cub Mochi.